 India offers plenty of opportunities for adventure sports, including trekking, mountaineering, whitewater rafting, caving and diving – just make sure you’ve got comprehensive insurance before getting stuck in.

 Mountaineering is a more serious venture, requiring planning and organization; if you’ve never climbed, don’t start in the Himalayas.
 Mountaineering institutes at Darjeeling, Uttarkashi and Dharamsala run training courses.
-The one at Uttarkashi in Uttarakhand (wwww.nimindia.org) is popular with foreigners: you can learn rock- and ice-climbing skills and expedition techniques for a fraction of what you’d pay in the West, but the 28-day basic mountaineering course run by Siachen Glacier veterans of the Indian army is extremely gruelling.
-Permission for mountaineering expeditions should be sought at least six months in advance from the Indian Mountaineering Federation, Anand Niketan, Benito Juarez Road, New Delhi 110021 (t011/2411 1211, wwww.indmount.org).
-Peak fees range from $1500 to $4000, according to height, and expeditions must be accompanied by an IMF liaison officer equipped to the same standard as the rest of the party.
+The one at Uttarkashi in Uttarakhand (w nimindia.net) is popular with foreigners: you can learn rock- and ice-climbing skills and expedition techniques for a fraction of what you’d pay in the West, but the 28-day basic mountaineering course run by Siachen Glacier veterans of the Indian army is extremely gruelling.
+Permission for mountaineering expeditions should be sought at least six months in advance from the Indian Mountaineering Federation, Anand Niketan, Benito Juarez Road, New Delhi 110021 (t 011 2411 1211, w indmount.org).
+Peak fees range from US$1500 to US$4000, according to height, and expeditions must be accompanied by an IMF liaison officer equipped to the same standard as the rest of the party.
 The IMF can also supply lists of local mountaineering clubs; climbing with such clubs enables you to get to know local climbers, and obtain permits for otherwise restricted peaks.

 Despite the mammoth spread of the Himalayas, skiing in India remains relatively undeveloped.
-The only options for organized skiing are the western Himalayas, in particular Uttarakhand, Himachal Pradesh and, political unrest permitting, Kashmir; the eastern Himalayas have unreliable snowfall at skiing altitudes.
+The only options for organized skiing are the western Himalayas, in particular Uttarakhand, Himachal Pradesh and Kashmir; the eastern Himalayas have unreliable snowfall at skiing altitudes.

 Diving and snorkelling

-For independent travellers, the most promising destination for both scuba-diving and snorkelling is the Andaman Islands in the Bay of Bengal, around 1000km east of the mainland.
+For independent travellers, the most promising destination for both scuba diving and snorkelling is the Andaman Islands in the Bay of Bengal, around 1000km east of the mainland.
 Part of a chain of submerged mountains that stretch north from Sumatra to the coast of Myanmar (Burma), this isolated archipelago is ringed by gigantic coral reefs whose crystal-clear waters are teeming with tropical fish and other marine life.
-Given the high cost of diving courses, most visitors stick to snorkelling, but if you already have your PADI permit, it’s well worth renting equipment from one of the two dive schools in the capital, Port Blair, and joining an excursion to an offshore dive-site such as Cinque Island or the Mahatma Gandhi Marine Reserve.
+Given the high cost of diving courses, most visitors stick to snorkelling, but if you already have your PADI permit, you might want to do a couple of dives on Havelock island or around Cinque Island or the Mahatma Gandhi Marine Reserve, accessed from Port Blair.
 If you want to do an open-water course, book ahead as places tend to be in short supply especially during the peak season, between December and February.

 PADI-approved dive schools also work out of a handful of resorts in Goa, including Palolem.
-Although the waters off the Goan coast have poor visibility, these schools take clients further south to an island off the shores of neighbouring Karnataka where conditions are perfect.
+Although the waters off the Goan coast have poor visibility, these schools take clients further south to an island off the shores of neighbouring Karnataka where conditions are much better.

-As with other countries, qualified divers should take their current certification card and/or logbook; if you haven’t used it for one year or more, expect to have to take a short test costing around Rs350 ($8).
+As with other countries, qualified divers should take their current certification card and/or logbook; if you haven’t used it for one year or more, it is unlikely you will be asked to take the supposedly mandatory refresher test.